Harchytekt/CV-One-Page/2016-2017/README.md

 - a dark theme with syntax highlighting;
 - a light theme without highlighting.

-Like the other version, it comes in two languages : french and english.
+Like the other version, it comes in two languages : French and English.

 ![Preview](../Previews/16-17.png "Preview")